ddopson/node-segfault-handler/README.md

 # License

-We are using the callstack walker project from [Walking the Callstack](http://www.codeproject.com/Articles/11132/Walking-the-callstack).

-This software is licensed for use under the [WTFPL](http://en.wikipedia.org/wiki/WTFPL); version 2 if it's a lawyer asking.
-Though if you make good use of this or any of my other tools, I'd appreciate an email letting me know what you used it for or how you stumbled across it.
+This software is licensed for use under the BSD license.
+If you make good use of this or any of my other tools, I'd appreciate an email letting me know what you used it for or how you stumbled across it.

+We are using the callstack walker project from [Walking the Callstack](http://www.codeproject.com/Articles/11132/Walking-the-callstack) which is also BSD licensed.

+I previously licensed this library under the tounge-in-cheek [WTFPL](http://en.wikipedia.org/wiki/WTFPL), but none of my lawyers thought it was funny.

    ---  Dave